 A “Spring 2020 Progress Report” released in May 2020 by the Advanced Television Systems Committee — the industry group behind the new standard — spotlighted plans to roll out the service this summer.
 It noted more than 80 NextGen TV product and technology highlights, promising more markets would adopt the service in the weeks to come.

-There have been several developments in the last few weeks heralding progress in the rollout of NextGen TV.
-Five Nashville stations — WTVF (CBS), WKRN-TV (ABC), WZTV (FOX), WUXP-TV (MyNet) and WNAB (CW) — began broadcasting the new standard on June 23, joining three stations in Pittsburgh — WPGH (Fox), WTAE (ABC) and WPNT (MyNet) — which turned things on a week earlier.
+Five Nashville stations — WTVF (CBS), WKRN-TV (ABC), WZTV (FOX), WUXP-TV (MyNet), and WNAB (CW) — began broadcasting the new standard on June 23, joining three stations in Pittsburgh — WPGH (Fox), WTAE (ABC), and WPNT (MyNet) — which turned things on a week earlier.

 “Broadcasters including Sinclair, Nexstar, Fox Television Stations, and NBCUniversal, along with industry consortiums including SpectrumCo and Pearl TV, announced 40 U.S. markets that will be getting ATSC 3.0 by the end of 2020.
 Those markets include Dallas-Fort Worth, Texas; Houston, Texas; San Francisco-Oakland-San Jose, California; Phoenix, Arizona; Seattle-Tacoma, Washington; Detroit, Michigan; Orlando-Daytona Beach-Melbourne, Florida; Portland, Oregon; Pittsburgh, Pennsylvania; Raleigh-Durham, North Carolina; Baltimore, Maryland; Nashville, Tennessee; Salt Lake City, Utah; and San Antonio, Texas,” according to a report by Fierce Video.